christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### Introduction

 Much of what we know about history from antiquity is fabricated.
 The Ptolemaic Greco-Egyptian-Persian-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
-Egypt, Persia, Greece, Rome, India, etc., were all under the suzerainty of Iranian-Scythian elites since at least the 17th century BC with the Hyksos (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti).
+Egypt, Persia, Greece, Rome, India, etc., were all under the suzerainty of Aryan Iranian-Scythian elites since at least the 17th century BC.

 The Scythian tribe called the Sarmatians (also called Sauromatians ("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the Sumerian "sar" (king) comes from) were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
 The domestication of the horse and invention of the chariot allowed them to travel vast distances.
 They were a priesthood of dragon/serpent-worshipping kings.

 Timeline:

 -Gutian Dynasty (2150 BC) – First Scythian rulers of Mesopotamia.\
--The Hyksos (1650–1550 BC) – Scythian Pharaohs of Egypt.\
+-The Hyksos (1650–1550 BC) – Scythian Pharaohs of Egypt (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti).\
 -The Hittites (1600–1200 BC) – Scythians in Anatolia.\
 -The Mitanni (1500 BC) – Scythian horse lords in Syria.\
 -Vedic India (1500 BC) – Scythian chariot kings.\
 -"Sea Peoples" collapse Mediterranean empires (Scythian mercenaries) (1200 BC) \
 -The "Dorian Greeks" who destroyed Mycenae (c.
 1200 BC) were steppe nomads and Scythian-Sarmatians.

+The Mitanni exercised hegemony over the ancient world.
+The Hittites aka Neshians were one enforcement arm for the Mitanni.

+The eruption of Thera (Santorini) around 1600 BCE destroyed the ancient economy and led the the eventual collapse of the Bronze Age and the fragmentation of Scythian hegemony.
+It led to the Hyksos expulsion, civil strife, and Assyria rising up under the Chaldean priests (the Kalani, the Jews).
+Jews called all of them Ashkenaz meaning Scythian.
+Khazaria is the former territory of the Scythians is why they got that name (Ashkenazi).

+The Sea Peoples were the revenge against Babylon, Hittites and Egypt after the Mitanni were exiled.

+The Hyksos descendants then re-emerged in Persia and Anatolia, later reclaiming Egypt under the Achaemenid Period (525–404 BCE).

 ![Fig.1.1](/images/SauromatesII.jpg){:width="400px"}